mattwiebe/soma-quality-control/README.md

 Other than having my logo, here’s what it currently does:

+* notifications via checking users rather than entering email addresses
 * automatically creates a sane set of States on activation (with appropriate default colours)
 * automatically creates an "Add Ticket" page on activation
 * makes the colour scheme high enough contrast to be readable

 Some possible future features:

 * assign a ticket to someone
-* notifications via checking users rather than entering email addresses
+* <del>notifications via checking users rather than entering email addresses</del>

 ## Changelog